 The Learning Plan for the upcoming year is based on the MLT’s current or anticipated area of practice and must contain three to six learning objectives.
 For each learning objective, additional information is required to be recorded including the following four elements:

 Over the course of the registration year, it is the MLT’s responsibility to document learning activities undertaken to satisfactorily complete a learning objective and evaluate their progress in attaining specific competency goals.

 At registration renewal, the MLT is required to submit a completed Learning Plan which fully documents a minimum of three of the learning objectives stated in the Learning Plan created during last year’s registration renewal.

 For each learning objective the MLT must indicate if it has been met.
-If it has been met, the MLT must provide supporting evidence in the form of an Activity Log for that objective.
-The information required in the Activity Log will vary depending on the type of activity completed.
+If it has been met, the MLT must provide supporting evidence for that objective.
+The supporting evidence will vary depending on the type of activity completed.
 Any learning activity listed in the Documentation Guidelines for Learning Activities may be utilized to complete a learning objective.

 The College of Medical Laboratory Technologists of Alberta (CMLTA) is the regulatory body for Medical Laboratory Technologists (MLTs) employed in Alberta.

 We wish to acknowledge that the land on which the CMLTA office is located is Treaty 6 territory and a traditional meeting ground for many Indigenous people.
 This is home to the Cree, Blackfoot, and Metis, as it is for the Nakoda, Tsuu T’ina, Chipewyan, and other Indigenous people.
 Their spiritual and practical relationships to the land create a rich heritage for our life as a community.

 Toll Free: 1-800-265-9351